Industry (TV series): Critical response

 On Rotten Tomatoes, the first series holds an approval rating of 76% with an average rating of 7.7/10, based on 38 reviews.
 The website's critics consensus states, "Though Industrys social critiques tend toward the superficial, sharp writing and an excellent ensemble make it easy to enjoy its soapy workplace drama anyway."
 On Metacritic, it has a weighted average score of 69 out of 100 based on 17 reviews, indicating "generally favorable reviews".

 The second series has a 96% approval rating on Rotten Tomatoes, based on 25 reviews, with an average rating of 8.1/10.
 The website's critics consensus reads, "Finessing complicated financial jargon into scathing repartee, Industrys stock is way up in this superlative sophomore series full of frustrated ambitions and tested loyalties."
 On Metacritic, it has a weighted average score of 82 out of 100 based on nine reviews, indicating "universal acclaim".
 Vanity Fair described the series as the "missing link" between Succession and Euphoria.

-The third series has a 98% approval rating on Rotten Tomatoes, based on 43 reviews, with an average rating of 8.8/10.
+The third series holds a 98% approval rating on Rotten Tomatoes, based on 44 reviews, with an average rating of 8.8/10.
 The website's critics consensus states, "Finding cunning and surprising new angles to play in the Faustian rat race, Industrys ruthless third season is its best yet."
 On Metacritic, it has a weighted average score of 86 out of 100 based on 19 reviews, indicating "universal acclaim".

+The fourth series has a 96% approval rating on Rotten Tomatoes, based on 51 reviews.
+The website's critics consensus reads, "Betting on its own adaptability after resetting the board and analyzing new market forces, Industry yields a handsome payout with this sterling fourth season."
+Metacritic, which uses a weighted average, assigned a score of 88 out of 100 based on 17 critics, indicating "universal acclaim".
+The Guardian described the fourth season as "truly twisted, top-tier television", highlighting it as a strong example of the series further expanding its narrative ambition and thematic scope.